neams-th-coe/cardinal/README.md

 $ ./run_tests -j8
 ```

 Depending on the availability of the SAM submodule, some tests may be skipped.
+The first time
+you run the test suite, the runtime will be very long due to the just-in-time compilation of
+nekRS.
+Subsequent runs will be much faster due to the use of cached build files.